These days, buyers have more choices, are better informed, and expect a superior customer experience.

 Although the challenger model was originally designed for sales, it also has a lot of application in Customer Success.

-Leveraging the Challenger Concept for Customer Success
+The Challenger Concept for Customer Success

 Customers increasingly expect CSMs to help them not only achieve value with a product but also impact their business as a whole.